Bradfield/algos/book/recursion/converting-an-integer-to-a-string.md

 ---
-title: Converting an Integer to a String in Any Base
+title: Converting an Integer to Any Base
 layout: chapter.html
 collection: recursion
 position: 4